Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

   - The member function ``xrt::run::set_arg`` is used to set one or more kernel argument(s) before the next execution.
 In the example above, only the last (3rd) argument is changed.
   - The member function ``xrt::run::start`` is used to start the next kernel execution with new argument(s).

 Other kernel execution related APIs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Run handle/object supports few other use-cases.

-**Obtaining the run handle/object before execution**: In the above example we have seen a run handle/object is obtained when the kernel is executed (kernel execution returns a run handle/object).
-However, a run handle can be obtained even before the kernel execution.
+**Obtaining the run object before execution**: In the above example we have seen a run object is obtained when the kernel is executed (kernel execution returns a run object).
+However, a run object can be obtained even before the kernel execution.
 The flow is as below

-    - Open a Run handle (or object) by API ``xrtRunOpen`` (in C++ ``xrt::run`` constructor with a kernel argument).
-There is no kernel execution associated with this run handle/object yet
+    - Open a Run object by the ``xrt::run`` constructor with a kernel argument).
-    - Set the kernel arguments associated for the next execution by ``xrtRunSetArg`` (in C++ member function ``xrt::run::set_arg``).
+    - Set the kernel arguments associated for the next execution by the member function ``xrt::run::set_arg()`.
-    - Execute the kernel by ``xrtRunStart`` (in C++ member function ``xrt::run::start``).
+    - Execute the kernel by the member function ``xrt::run::start()``.
-    - Wait for the execution finish by ``xrtRunWait`` (C++: ``xrt::run::wait``).
+    - Wait for the execution finish by the member function ``xrt::run::wait()``.

-**Timeout while wait for kernel finish**: The API ``xrtRunWait`` blocks the current thread until the kernel execution finishes.
-However, a timeout supported API ``xrtRunWaitFor`` is also provided .
-The timeout number can be specified using a millisecond unit.
+**Timeout while wait for kernel finish**: The member function ``xrt::run::wait()`` blocks the current thread until the kernel execution finishes.
+To specify a timeout supported API ``xrt::run::wait()`` also accepts a timeout in millisecond unit.

-In C++, the timeout facility can be used by the same member function that takes a ``std::chrono::milliseconds`` to specify the timeout.

-**Asynchronous update of the kernel arguments**: The API ``xrtRunSetArg`` (C++: ``xrt::run::set_arg``) is synchronous to the kernel execution.
-This API can only be used when kernel is in the IDLE state and before the start of the next execution.
-An asynchronous version of this API (only for edge platform) ``xrtRunUpdateArg`` (in C++ member function ``xrt::run::update_arg``) is provided to change the kernel arguments asynchronous to the kernel execution.
+**Asynchronous update of the kernel arguments**: The member function ``xrt::run::set_arg()`` is synchronous to the kernel execution.
+This function can only be used when kernel is in the IDLE state and before the start of the next execution.
+An asynchronous version of this functionality (only for edge platform) is provided by the member function ``xrt::run::update_arg()`` to change the kernel arguments asynchronous to the kernel execution.

 Graph
 -----

-In Versal ACAPs with AI Engines, the XRT Graph APIs can be used to dynamically load, monitor, and control the graphs executing on the AI Engine array.
-As of the 2020.2 release, XRT provides a set of C APIs for graph control.
-The C++ APIs are planned for a future release.
-Also, as of the 2020.2 release Graph APIs are only supported on the Edge platform.
+In Versal ACAPs with AI Engines, the XRT Graph class (``xrt::graph``woo) and its member functions can be used to dynamically load, monitor, and control the graphs executing on the AI Engine array.

-A graph handle is of type ``xrtGraphHandle``.

 Graph Opening and Closing
 ~~~~~~~~~~~~~~~~~~~~~~~~~